You shouldn’t be present on all social channels. Here’s how to choose one(s) that are perfect for just you and your company.

 - Creating visuals takes resources

 Now all you’ll have to do is make your choice.
 Remember: start small and let yourself grow.
-It’s better to create content consistently on one channel and manage several ones poorly.
+It’s better to create content consistently on one channel than manage several ones poorly.